Hacenee/starwars/README.md

 # STAR WARS

+To use the generator we have to :

+-launch the file index.html

+There is some bugs with the geneartor , Palpatines 's quotes can not appear and darth vader's one is always the same. sometimes we have to click several times to see the expected quote.

 > Star Wars quotes generator with React

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->